 If your car or bike is just starting to have noisy hydraulic lifters despite proper servicing, it can quite often be down to the way you use it.

-Many cars, both diesel and petrol engine are used exclusively for shorter journeys or even worse, short and infrequent journeys.
+Many cars, both diesel and petrol-engined are used exclusively for shorter journeys or even worse, short and infrequent journeys.

 It may seem counter-intuitive but if this describes your scenario then fixing noisy lifters might be as simple as taking your car or bike on a long journey.

 You might find that a thorough warming up of the engine for a prolonged period of time can quiet noisy lifters considerably by effectively flushing warm oil through the whole system helping to prevent lifters from gumming up.